robweber/vsmp-plus/README.md

 ```

 Tweaking these values you can find the optimum settings to get your desired play time.
 Additionally you can specify ```-d``` instead of ```-f``` to analyze an entire directory of files.
 Each will show separately, with a summary at the end.
-When looking at a whole directory the program will assume the current value of the ```last_played.txt``` file is the currently running file and analyze from this point forward.
+When looking at a whole directory the program will assume the current value of the ```last_played.json``` file is the currently running file and analyze from this point forward.

 ## Config File